-Co-occurring health conditions are common with bipolar disorder, but none are as common as substance use disorders.
+Co-occurring health conditions are common with bipolar disorder, but none are as common as bipolar disorder and addiction.
 More than half of all men and women diagnosed with bipolar disorder will abuse alcohol and/or drugs at some point in their lifetime, which can create a complex health problem that is more difficult to overcome than bipolar alone.
 But with integrated treatment that addresses both the bipolar disorder and the substance abuse, recovery from both is an achievable goal.

 Facts about Substance Abuse and Bipolar Disorder

 Studies reveal that more than 50 percent of all bipolar disorder sufferers will struggle with alcohol and/or drug abuse at some point in their lives.
 Among individuals diagnosed with bipolar I, the most severe form of the disorder, the lifetime incidence of substance abuse is more than 60 percent.

 In total, about eight million out of the 21 million Americans who abuse alcohol or drugs each year will also suffer from at least one mental health disorder.
 This puts a tremendous diagnostic burden on physicians and mental health professionals, who must untangle the symptoms of multiple emotional and behavioral health issues to accurately detect their presence.

 Substance use disorders aren’t the only condition that occur in tandem with bipolar disorder, but they are easily the most common source of a dual diagnosis in bipolar patients.

 Why Do People with Bipolar Disorder Abuse Drugs and Alcohol?

 Like other mood disorders, bipolar disorder causes emotional and behavioral changes that can be painful and disturbing.